jannat-miftahul/twitter-sentiment-analysis/README.md

 # Twitter Sentiment Analysis

-A machine learning project that analyzes sentiment in tweets using various supervised learning models.
+A machine learning project that analyzes sentiment in tweets using both **supervised** and **unsupervised** learning models.

 ## Overview

 This project implements multiple machine learning models to classify tweet sentiments.
-It uses a labeled dataset of tweets to train and evaluate different classifiers for sentiment analysis.
+It uses a labeled dataset of tweets to train and evaluate different classifiers for sentiment analysis and applies clustering techniques for unsupervised sentiment grouping.

 ## Models Implemented

+### 🔹 Supervised Learning

 -   Decision Trees
 -   Linear Regression